w3c/wai-curricula/content/designer/multimedia-and-animations.md

 {% include excol.html type="middle" %}

 Discuss different types of moving content, including carousels and animations.
-Present methods to avoid distractions, seizures, physical reactions, and unpredictable keyboard focus management caused by moving content.
-For example, support for pausing, stopping, or hiding moving content, as well as minimizing blinking and flashing when possible.
+Present methods to avoid seizures, physical reactions, distractions, and unpredictable keyboard focus management caused by moving content.
+For example, support for pausing, stopping, or hiding moving content, as well as minimizing blinking and flashing.

-**Caution**: Blinking and flashing content can put people at risk.
-Let students know with enough time if you plan to show examples.
-Ensure students understand the risks and can privately opt out of being exposed to this content.
+**Caution**: Do not show blinking or flashing that can cause seizures.
+Moving content can cause nausea and other reactions.
+If you choose to show examples, give students enough time to privately opt out of seeing the content.

 #### Learning Outcomes for Topic